0glabs/0g-serving-user-broker/README.md

 /**
  * 'addAccount' creates a new account in the contract.
  *
- * @param providerAddress - The address of the provider for whom the account is being created.
+ * @param {string} providerAddress - The address of the provider for whom the account is being created.
- * @param balance - The initial balance to be assigned to the new account.
+ * @param {number} balance - The initial balance to be assigned to the new account.
 The unit is A0GI.
  *
  * @throws  An error if the account creation fails.
  */